-A patient must decide whether a visit to an audiologist or a hearing aid dispenser.
-Each professional is necessary to address hearing loss, but audiologists are uniquely able to diagnose and treat hearing problems.
+A patient must decide whether to visit an audiologist or a hearing aid dispenser.
+Each professional is necessary to address hearing loss, but audiologists can uniquely diagnose and treat hearing problems.

-An Audiologist is a Doctor
+An Audiologist Is A Doctor

 An Audiologist is capable of performing the tasks of a hearing aid dispenser.
-They can further provide the patient with a cause analysis of their symptoms and a treatment and rehabilitation plan.
+In addition, they can further provide the patient with a cause analysis of their symptoms and a treatment and rehabilitation plan.
 SLENT Hearing & Balance Center has been the primary provider of hearing health care in the Northshore area of Louisiana since 2010.

 Hearing Instrument Dispensers

 Hearing aid dispensers can administer hearing tests and fit patients with hearing aids.
-Licensed hearing aid dispensers are required to pass a state exam and help patients find the right equipment for their particular hearing loss.
+In addition, licensed hearing aid dispensers are required to pass a state exam and help patients find the right equipment for their particular hearing loss.

-The hearing aid dispenser can perform tests to evaluate the health of your hearing just as an optometrist can perform tests to assess the severity of vision loss.
-These two professionals are focused on alleviating the symptoms of hearing loss, on the one hand, by fitting hearing aids, and on the other by providing the patient with glasses to address their vision loss.
+The hearing aid dispenser can perform tests to evaluate the health of your hearing, just as an optometrist can perform tests to assess the severity of vision loss.
+These two professionals are focused on alleviating the symptoms of hearing loss, on the one hand, by fitting hearing aids, and on the other, by providing the patient with to address their vision loss.

 For comprehensive hearing health care, SLENT Hearing & Balance Center offers qualified practitioners who can accurately diagnose hearing loss and related ear conditions in the Louisiana area.

 Whether you have chosen a hearing aid dispenser or an audiologist for your hearing health care needs, getting fitted with a device is easy.
 Knowledgeable technicians will give useful demonstrations on how to use and maintain your hearing aids.

 When deciding if your hearing health care will include an audiologist, remember that your continued hearing health relies on an accurate initial diagnosis of the problem.
 Audiologists can supply you with this crucial information.

 During your exam, we will look for causes such as blockages, anatomical abnormalities, and inflammation that may have led to your hearing decline.
-You may be asked to cover one ear at a time to see how well you identify speech patterns with each ear.
+In addition, you may be asked to cover one ear at a time to see how well you identify speech patterns with each ear.